harmony-one/onebtc/README.md

 # BTCRelay implementation in Solidity

+**Disclaimer: this project is still under development and not safe to use!**

 ## Chain Relays
 Chain relays are on-chain programs or <i>smart contracts</i> deployed on a blockchain <i>A</i> capable of reading and verifying the state of another blockchain <i>B</i>.
 The underlying technical design and functionality is comparable to that of SPV-Clients.
 That is, a chain relay stores and maintains block headers of chain B on chain A and allows to verify transaction inclusion proofs.
 Summarizing, the two main functionalities a chain relay must/should provide are: <i>consensus verification</i> and <i>transaction inclusion verification</i>.